 The following functionality requires additional privileges in the geodatabase:

-- The geodatabase administrator (the sde user) in an sde-schema geodatabase in SQL Server must be added to the processadmin fixed server role and granted VIEW DEFINITION privileges on the database to drop geodatabase connections.
+- The geodatabase administrator (the sde user) in an sde-schema geodatabase in SQL Server must be added to the processadmin fixed server role and granted the VIEW DEFINITION privilege on the database to drop geodatabase connections.
 The Create Enterprise Geodatabase geoprocessing tool grants this role and privilege to the sde user.
 You can revoke this privilege and remove the user from the processadmin role after geodatabase creation, but if you do, the sde user will not be able to disconnect users from the geodatabase.

-- Any user who will own an XML column in SQL Server must be granted REFERENCES privileges on the full-text catalog used to index the XML column.
+- Any user who will own an XML column in SQL Server must be granted the REFERENCES privilege on the full-text catalog used to index the XML column.